 Take a look at our online Project Management for Product Development of Medical Devices course that provides a high-level overview as well as hands-on tools and techniques for developing a medical device within budget and schedule constraints.
 R&D engineers wanting to become project managers, consultants working with medical device projects, project managers within the medical device industry, and managers working directly or indirectly with projects and product development

-A pre-requisite for this course is that you have taken the Introduction to Design Control for Medical Devices online course prior to taking this course.
+We recommend that you take the Introduction to Design Control for Medical Devices online course prior to taking this course.

 Peter Sebelius is a highly esteemed trainer, consultant and entrepreneur in the medical device industry.
 He is a member of the Joint Working Group that is revising the ISO 13485 and ISO 14971 standards.